payloadcms/payload/examples/encryption/next-pages/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Once running, you will land on the Home page.
-Here you will find a User's Date of birth field that has been encrypted and then decrypted to be view on the front-end.
+Here you will find a User's `Date of Birth` field that has been encrypted and decrypted to be viewed on the front-end.

+Since the data is being hidden in the CMS, we cannot access the decrypted value through the typical user's api url: `http://localhost:8000/api/users/${id}`

+Instead we fetch the hidden data through a custom endpoint: `http://localhost:8000/api/users/${user.id}/userDOB`

 ## Learn More